-In particular, manufacturing & utilities sector was deeply impacted, with 48 compromises and a total of 48,294,629 victims.
+In particular, manufacturing & utilities sector's data security was deeply impacted, with 48 compromises and a total of 48,294,629 victims.
 The healthcare sector followed, with 78 compromises and more than 7 million victims.
 Other sectors with more than 1 million victims included financial services (1.6 million victims), government (1.4 million victims) and professional services (1.5 million victims).

-Even more worrisome, there has been an increase in a lack of transparency in breach notices at both the organization and government level.
-If the trend was to continue, the ITRC says, it could lead to a significant impact on individuals.
+Even more worrisome, there has been an increase in a lack of transparency in data breach notices at both the organization and government level.
+If the trend was to continue, the ITRC says, it could lead to a significant impact on individuals and organizations.

 This year, Security magazine brings you a list of 2021’s top 10 data breaches and exposures, and a few other noteworthy mentions.

 10. Android Users Data Leak — 100+ million

 In May, security researchers discovered the personal data of more than 100 million Android users exposed due to several misconfigurations of cloud services.
 Unprotected in real-time databases used by 23 apps, the downloads ranged from 10,000 to 10 million and included internal developer resources.

 Check Point researchers discovered anyone could access sensitive and personal information, including names, email addresses, dates of birth, chat messages, location, gender, passwords, photos, payment information, phone numbers and push notifications.